 Moose traveled all over the country.
 He’d grown up playing piano in church and while visiting New Orleans also picked up the trumpet and clarinet and, according to him, could sit in with any decent combo.
 He could play the hell out of the piano and drink all of us under the table; still, it was hard to picture this Methodist minister pounding out jazz in New Orleans.

-I’ve simplified it in a way purists will object to, but no one cares what they think but them.
+I’ve simplified it in a way purists will object to — some extremists even forbid the roux — but no one cares what they think but them.

 Possible heathen variations: Red bell pepper instead of green; omit celery and maybe tomatoes; add andouille sausage; forget shellfish; use other fish.

 1. Let’s get the first act of sacrilege out of the way with this heretical roux.
 I’ve spent so many hours stirring flour into lard my roux spoon has been worn down to a triangle.
 I still do it that way from time to time when I get nostalgic, but I picked up a much easier method somewhere that’s foolproof.
 Stir the oil and flour into a Dutch oven and bake it uncovered for 90 minutes at 350.
 Give it a stir once or twice.
 That’s it.